olibatstone/11ty-portfolio/selected-work/generating-32k.md

 ## Problem

-- Candide's primary customer, The Newt in Somerset, wanted visitors to be able to gift a 12-month membership to other individuals.
+- Candide's primary customer, The Newt in Somerset, wanted visitors to be able to gift a 12-month membership to others.
 This would increase their visitor base and drive revenue over the Christmas period where there is a natural slow-down.
 - Visitors could buy a The Newt in Somerset membership from the Candide website, but could not give it directly or transfer it to another individual.
 - Candide had 100 support messages since December 2020 from The Newt in Somerset visitors asking if they could gift a membership.
 - If Candide didn't deliver a gifting service by Christmas 2021, they risked losing out on seasonal revenue opportunities, dealing with larger support overhead, undermining their relationship with a key customer and weakening their value proposition to other customers.